A federal government Website managed by the U.S. Department of Health and Human Services

 Washington, D.C.
 20201

-Your child’s health care provider may also offer the MMRV vaccine, a combination vaccine that provides protection against measles, mumps, rubella, and varicella (chickenpox).
-MMRV vaccine is licensed for children 12 months to 12 years of age and may be used in place of MMR vaccine if varicella vaccination is needed in addition to measles, mumps, and rubella vaccination.
-Your child’s health care provider can help you decide which vaccine to use.
+MMRV vaccine is licensed for children 12 months to 12 years of age and may be used in place of MMR vaccine if varicella vaccination is also needed.
+A healthcare provider can help decide which vaccine to use.

 Microscopic view of rubella (German measles).